TudorTacal/CV/README.md

 I am a junior full stack web developer with a background in business development.
 I specialize in high-performance web applications with an emphasis on **beautiful design**, thus great **UX**.
 I promote **quality code**, **speed**, and **performance**.

 From day 1 I promise to bring a great positive attitude, high energy, focus, hard work and determination to succeed alongside my technical skills.
 My colleagues from Makers told me I am the most cheerful person there and I believe it's hard to find a more motivated and ambitious person than me.
-I just make all sort of plans, short term, long term, work related, life related, and then iterate hard to accomplish them.

 Now, I am very excited to join a company where I will work on **high-performing scalable web applications**, in a collaborative environment, with **friendly**, fun, **focused**, and positive people who really care about the results they produce.
 I am an advocate of **Agile** so I value if these processes are used.**Pair programming**, **test driven development**, and support to become a **well-rounded technologist** are also big plusses.